chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 ### macOS

-1. Dependency: Xcode is recommended for running Chef Workstation on macOS.
-While Chef Workstation works without Xcode, it is required for native Ruby Gem installation.
-Run `xcode-select --install` from the terminal to install Xcode.
-2. Visit the [Chef Workstation downloads page](https://downloads.chef.io/chef-workstation#mac_os_x) and select the appropriate package for your macOS version.
+1. Visit the [Chef Workstation downloads page](https://downloads.chef.io/chef-workstation#mac_os_x) and select the appropriate package for your macOS version.
 Select on the **Download** button.
-3. Follow the steps to accept the license and install Chef Workstation.
+2. Follow the steps to accept the license and install Chef Workstation.

 Alternately, install Chef Workstation using Homebrew: